CHANGING THE SYSTEM

 We believe that in by addressing South Africa’s challenges – at scale and at its root – we can provide an African blueprint to tackle the global challenge of youth unemployment.

 What is the problem?

-Even in well-functioning labour markets, a vast subsystem of linkages connect individuals to opportunity—further education, personal networks of recommendation, matching engines, coaching and CV/resume services, professional certification programmes, and many others.
-There is a need to create income opportunities for as many young people as possible but the greatest value lies in shifting the system so that the jobs that are created are visible to young people.
+Even in well-functioning labour markets, a vast subsystem of ‘linkages’ connect individuals to opportunity—this includes access to further education, CV/resume services, personal networks of recommendation, professional certification programmes, matching engines, and other similar linkages.
+While there is a critical need to create more jobs and income opportunities, we must also shift this system of ‘linkages’ so that the jobs that are created are visible and accessible to excluded young people.

 We seek to do this by:

 - Creating industry alliances to generate jobs of the future

 - Supporting businesses to adopt inclusive hiring methods

 - Partnering with business and government to reduce barriers to accessing employment

 - Creating new ways of earning in the informal economy, and